brian-wei-GH/knowledge/swiftUI/swiftUI_part1/swiftUI_p1.md

 ## 2.4 extract functions & views

-make sure body is always nice and clean
+make sure body is always nice and clean.

+"Apple encourages you to create as many views as you need to keep your code easy to read."

+This means you can—and should—create multiple .swift files for different views instead of keeping everything in one file.

 - example: call `bottonPress` function